Privacy statement fixed network and network services SURF

 Please note that DNS resolving is an additional service.
 The processing described in this statement that relates to DNS resolving only takes place when this service is used."

 We are SURF, located at Moreelsepark 48, 3511 EP Utrecht.
 We can be reached at +31 88 787 30 00.
-SURF is the IT cooperation organisation for education and research in the Netherlands.
+SURF is the IT cooperation organisation of education and research in the Netherlands.

 In the SURF cooperative, Dutch universities, universities of applied sciences, university medical centres, research institutions and mbo-institutions work together on IT innovation.
 More about the cooperative.